-Our Support Team will organise events at Fostering Hearts
+Our events team organise and schedule events at Fostering Hearts

 Everyone at FH is here to support you and help you reach your full potential and goals.
 Most importantly, we're here to talk if you need us.

 Your supervising social worker